Made-For-Gamers/game-jam-webgl-template/README.md

 <p>&nbsp;</p>

 ### Mintbase
-> Create NFTs on the Near network using a visual interface - https://testnet.mintbase.xyz/
+> Create NFTs on the Near testnet using a visual interface - https://testnet.mintbase.xyz/